Huanumurillo/Consistency-analysis-of-rainfall-information/README.md

 # Consistency analysis of rainfall information
-Análisis de consistencia utilizando Matlab R2019a
+Consistency analysis using Matlab R2019a